 The Nevada crime of felons in possession of firearms is punished a little less harshly than the federal law.
-It's prosecuted as a category B felony in Nevada, carrying one to six years in Nevada State Prison and maybe up to $5,000 in fines.
+It is prosecuted as a category B felony in Nevada, carrying one to six years in Nevada State Prison and maybe up to $5,000 in fines.
 (NRS 202.360)

 Charged?
 Call . . . .

-If you've been arrested for violating the federal firearm ban, call our Nevada federal criminal defense attorneys at 702-DEFENSE (333-3673) for a free meeting.
-Through zealous negotiation and litigation, we'll do our all to try to get you the best resolution possible for your case.
+If you have been arrested for violating the federal firearm ban, call our Nevada federal criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free meeting.
+Through zealous negotiation and litigation, we will do our all to try to get you the best resolution possible for your case.